novasamatech/nova-spektr/README.md

 ## Start development
 The `dev` run configuration is the same as [production build](#production-build) except that the application won't be installed in the operating system and source code hot-reload will be used.

+Development configuration uses:
+1. [`chains.json`](/src/renderer/services/network/common/chains/chains.json) file for chains configuration
+2. debug tools are disabled by default
+3. error are handled in a smooth way in order not to interrupt the user

 Use the following instructions in order to start application in the `dev` environment with hot-reload:

 Electron (desktop) environment - recommended: